Ogre Slayer: The Legend of Onikirimaru

 Kusunoki published a one-shot, titled The Legend of Onikirimaru (鬼切丸伝, Onikirimaruden), in Leed Publishing's Sengoku Bushō Retsuden on August 26, 2013, with a serialization planned for future issues; the serialization started on December 26 of that same year.
-Unlike its predecessor, it takes place in the Sengoku era, and features an entirely different lead character.
+Unlike its predecessor, it takes place in the Sengoku era, and features a different lead character.
 The magazine published its final issue on June 27, 2016, and the series moved to Comic Ran Twins on September 13 of that same year.
 It was published in the magazine until June 13, 2018, and moved to the Pixiv Comics website in July of that same year.
 The series finished on March 25, 2025.
 Leed Publishing collected its chapters in 23 volumes, released from September 30, 2014, to June 24, 2025.

 Crunchyroll Manga started publishing the manga digitally in English in 2014.
 The service ended in December 2023.

 Original video animation

-A four-episode original video animation, produced by OB Planning, KSS, and Tokyo Broadcasting System, and animated by Pastel, was released from September 9, 1994, to July 21, 1995.
+A four-episode original video animation (OVA), produced by OB Planning, KSS, and Tokyo Broadcasting System, and animated by Pastel, was released from September 9, 1994, to July 21, 1995.

 In North America, Viz Video released the four episodes on two VHS (each containing two episodes) in October 1995 and February 1996.